linode/linode_api4-python/README.rst

 -------------

 This library is documented with Sphinx_.
 Docs live in the ``docs`` directory.
-The easiest way to build the docs are with ``sphinx-autobuild`` run in that folder.
+The easiest way to build the docs is to run ``sphinx-autobuild`` in that folder.

 Classes and functions inside the library should be annotated with sphinx-compliant